College athletics in the United States: The role of intercollegiate athletics at U.S. universities

 College administrators have the challenge of balancing university values while maximizing the revenue generated by their athletic department.
-To maintain financial sustainability, several athletic directors have stated that the elimination of men's non-revenue programs is the only way to balance their athletic budgets.
-Men's non-revenue sport teams will likely be facing declining financial support in future generations.
+To maintain financial sustainability, several athletic directors have stated that the elimination of men's nonrevenue programs is the only way to balance their athletic budgets.
+Men's nonrevenue sport teams will likely be facing declining financial support in future generations.

-"Division I institutions are required to have seven athletic teams for men and seven for women (or six for men and eighth for women).
+"Division I institutions are required to have seven athletic teams for men and seven for women (or six for men and eight for women).
 As well, there must be two team sports for each gender, and each gender must have a team in each of the three season (i. e., Fall, Winter, Spring).
-Excluding basketball and football, teams must play 100% of their minimum number of games against Division 1 opponents, and 50% of games above the minimum number must be played against Division I teams.
-Men's and women's basketball teams must play all but two of their contests against Division 1 opponents, and men must play at least one third of their games in their home arena.
+Excluding basketball and football, teams must play 100% of their minimum number of games against Division I opponents, and 50% of games above the minimum number must be played against Division I teams.
+Men's and women's basketball teams must play all but two of their contests against Division I opponents, and men must play at least one third of their games in their home arena.
 In Division I, football is further sectioned into FBS (NCAA Division I Football Bowl Subdivision), and FCS (Football Championship Subdivision).
 FBS schools must play at least 60% of their games against other FBS opponents, and demonstrate their ability to attract a high level of spectatorship."
 Additionally, college football bowl eligibility rules mandate that only one win over an FCS team can be counted toward the six required for eligibility; this in turn means that FBS teams typically schedule at most one game against an FCS team in a given season.